moonem/Win-Loss-Prediction-on-Major-League-Soccer/README.md

 Multiple variables, such as **player** and **team performance**, **home/away status**, and **stadium attendance**, will be analyzed to gauge their impact and **predict potential match outcomes**.

 In addition to a machine learning model that predicts future match outcomes, the team will develop a Tableau dashboard that provides additional insight into the historical performance of MLS franchises, including data on win/loss records and top scorers.

+Our team decided on this project because our homne city, Austin, Texas, recently got its first MLS soccer club.
+Austin FC a new member of the Western Conference, and has had a hot start to the 2021 season.

 ## Communication Protocols